 If you know you have mold or asbestos in the area, or you’re having health concerns that indicate you could potentially be dealing with either of these things, don’t try to tackle it yourself.
 Even the best DIY solutions will have potentially dangerous results.

-In these cases, your best option is to just contact a JES professional.
-That way, you know you’ll end up with all the mold removed and all the asbestos handled for good.
+In these cases, your best option is to contact a JES professional.
+That way, you know you’ll have all the mold removed and all the asbestos handled for good.

 4. Keep Moisture Out of the Crawl Space

 This is the final step.
-Once you’ve removed water from the crawl space, it’s time to make sure it stays that way.
-It’s not enough to just remove the current moisture.
-You need to make sure future moisture doesn’t get into your crawl space either.
+Once you’ve removed water from the crawl space, it’s time to ensure it stays that way.
+It’s not enough to just remove the current moisture; you also need to prevent future moisture from getting into your crawl space.

 What’s the best option, then?
-If you want to avoid crawl space moisture for good, here are a few things you should do.
+Here are a few things you should do to avoid crawl space moisture for good.

 A thick vapor barrier is one of the few things that can dehumidify a crawl space with a dirt floor.
 In this instance, you want to make sure the floor doesn’t leech moisture into the air, which can cause wet crawl space problems.